mantidproject/mantid/Code/Mantid/docs/source/algorithms/CutMD-v1.rst

 -----------

-This algorithm performs slicing of multiDimensional data according to a chosen projection, and binning choice.
-The algorithm uses :ref:`algm-BinMD` or :ref:`algm-SliceMD` to achieve the binning of the data.
-The choice of child algorithm used for the slicing is controlled by the NoPix option.
+This algorithm performs slicing of multiDimensional data according to a chosen projection, limits and binning steps.

 The synax is similar to that used by `Horace <http://horace.isis.rl.ac.uk/Manipulating_and_extracting_data_from_SQW_files_and_objects#cut_sqw>`__.